gchq/Palisade-examples/performance/README.md

 For an automated way to perform these tests, see the [services-manager](https://github.com/gchq/Palisade-services/blob/develop/services-manager/README.md) for more details.

-Create some test data for the performance-test, start the palisade-services and run the performance-test:
+Create some test data for the performance-test, start all the palisade services and run the performance-test:
 `java -jar -Dspring.profiles.active=example-perf services-manager/target/services-manager-*-exec.jar --manager.schedule=performance-create-task,palisade-task,performance-test-task`

-* Services will start up with their cache/persistence-store prepopulated with example data
+* The services will start up with their cache/persistence-store prepopulated with example data
 * The performance-test will run once all services have started
 * Check `performance-test.log` for output data